Enahtem/knowledge-graph-learning/README.md

 # Knowledge Graph Learning

 Simple overview of use/purpose.
+Learning Enhancements with AI and Knowledge Graphs

 ## Description

 An in-depth paragraph about your project and overview of use.
 Maybe also include justification?

+* Learning: Generating > Understanding > Internalizing of knowledge graphs
+* Partially automating this learning process to make learning faster.

 ## Getting Started